 In its nearly 300 years, New Orleans has had more than its share of heartbreak and major disasters that have impacted all of its residents.

-Every summer there cases of Yellow Fever- a horrible way to go: bleeding from your eyes, nose and mouth, plus vomiting great gouts of black blood and bile. yellowing of the skin and eyes, hallucinations and wracking abdominal pains.
+Every summer there were cases of Yellow Fever- a horrible way to go: bleeding from your eyes, nose and mouth, plus vomiting great gouts of black blood and bile, followed by yellowing of the skin and eyes, hallucinations and wracking abdominal pains.

-Some years there were only a few deaths but some years there were hundreds if not thousands.
+Some years there were only a few deaths but some others had hundreds if not thousands.
 The worst was in 1853 when 7,849 people died- 1 out of every 19 people in the city.

 There were hurricanes periodically, and flooding.

-There is a belief that all of these things, distributed across a physical area has a tendency to raise the spiritual activity in an area- people who died quickly, in terror/fear/pain, often with little or no warning- these spirits leave an impression on the site that can be picked up for generations to come.
+There is a belief that all of these kinds of trauma have a tendency to raise the spiritual activity in an area- people who died quickly, in terror/fear/pain, often with little or no warning- these spirits leave an impression on the site that can be picked up for generations to come.